shervinazadi/spatial_computing_project_template/docs/documenting/instructions.md

 conda activate spatial_computing_docs
 ```

-If the command line is now indicating the name of the environment in paranthesis, it means that the environment is activated.
+If the command line is now indicating the name of the environment in parenthesis, it means that the environment is activated.
 Similar to this

 ``` shell
 (spatial_computing_docs) {your username}@{your computer name} spatial_computing_project_template %